davidhusa/videostore/README.md

 duration      -- length of the video in seconds

 This duck typing allows you to sort both kinds of videos in the same collection.
+E.G. [a bunch of vimeos and youtubes].sort_by(&:views).reverse # this would sort the collection by most views